Obscuretone/obscuretone.github.io/public/posts/en/trial_by_fire.md

 Some filters are worse than weak.
 They are discriminatory.

 I have literally been in the room when gender was considered in a hiring conversation.
 I escalated it immediately because that is not a hiring signal.
 It is illegal, unethical, and corrosive to the entire process.
+In Canada, sex, sexual orientation, gender identity, and gender expression are all [prohibited grounds of discrimination](https://www.chrc-ccdp.gc.ca/individuals/human-rights/about-discrimination) under human rights law; in the United States, the EEOC likewise says hiring discrimination because of sex is [prohibited employment practice](https://www.eeoc.gov/prohibited-employment-policiespractices).

 That experience is part of why I prefer a question like this.
 It points toward the work.